 In 2024, the Group management consisted of CEO Lennart Persson and CFO Marie Ek Jonson.
 The CEO received salary and benefits totalling SEK 8,012 thousand (7,672), of which SEK 1,455 thousand (1,404) constitutes variable remuneration.
 Other senior executives received salary and benefits totalling SEK 2,389 thousand (2,570), of which SEK 173 thousand (336) constitutes variable remuneration.
 The 2024 AGM decided on issue of personnel convertibles which also included members of the Group management.
-There are no outstanding share or share price-related incentive
+There are no outstanding share or share price-related incentive schemes.

 Senior executives have a defined contribution pension plan with a retirement age of 65.
 According to the contract, the pension premium for the CEO is 30 per cent (30) of the pensionable salary.
 There is a pension agreement for other senior executives corresponding to the collectively agreed ITP plan.
 In addition to this, there is an option to reallocate salary withdrawals (known as salary sacrifice) to additional pension contributions.
 The pension premium for other senior executives amounted to an average of 31 per cent (31) of the pensionable salary.
 According to existing agreement, "Pensionable salary" refers to the basic salary and car benefits plus an average of the last three years' variable remuneration.
-The pension costs for the CEO amounted to SEK 2.427 thousand (2.597).
+The pension costs for the CEO amounted to SEK 2,427 thousand (2,597).
 Pension costs for other senior executives amounted to SEK 646 thousand (628).

 The company and CEO have a mutual six-month period of notice.
 In the event of notice on the part of the company, severance pay totalling 18 months' salary is payable.
 Severance pay will be offset against other income.
 In the event of notice on the part of the CEO, no severance pay is payable.
 For other senior executives, there is a period of notice of 6 months by either party.
 In the event of notice on the part of the company, severance pay totalling 6 months' salary is payable.
 Severance pay will be offset against other income.
+In the event of notice on the part of the company, severance pay totalling 6 months' salary is payable.
+Severance pay will be offset against other income.
 In the event of notice on the part of the senior executive, no severance pay is payable.